 Each week you will be given an assignment to complete that will enhance your understanding of the topic(s) covered that week.
-You will be asked to complete a brief quiz to help you assess what you've learned from the weekly lecture videos and readings.
+You will be asked to complete a brief quiz to help you assess what you've learned from the weekly lecture videos and readings and assist you in preparing for exams.
 These assignments are due each week and due dates are posted on the syllabus and Carmen.